-Nestled on the sunny shores of the Yucatan Peninsula, Belize is a charming outlier — an English-speaking nation within Latin America; the bridge between the Caribbean and Central America; and a fascinating confluence of West African, Mayan, English, and East Asian cultures.
+Nestled on the sunny shores of the Yucatan Peninsula, Belize is a charming outlier — an English-speaking nation within Latin America; the bridge between the Caribbean and Central America; and a fascinating confluence of West African, Maya, English, and East Asian cultures.
 Blessed with an array of natural wonders, consummately hospitable locals, and world-class resorts, Belize could have been custom-made for family travel.
 Better yet, flights to Belize are a breeze — just five hours from New York City and a little over two hours from Miami and Houston — which is a particular boon if you’re traveling with kids in tow.

 Belize’s small geographical size belies its large variety of cultural and ecological treasures.
-You could spend an unforgettable week just exploring the pristine rainforest, brimming with endemic wildlife and concealing ancient Mayan ruins.
+You could spend an unforgettable week just exploring the pristine rainforest, brimming with endemic wildlife and concealing ancient Maya temples.
 Alternatively, you could focus your vacation on the coast, hopping between tiny cayes, exploring Garifuna culture, and relishing the dolce vita of sumptuous tropical resorts.
 But, for my money, sampling both jungle and beach is the most rewarding way to immerse yourself in the Land of Make Belize.